Shir0ha/luv8/README.md

 - use the [workshop version](https://primordial.dev/resources/panorama-library.248/) on forum
 - the workshop version may be outdated (due to [@Shir0ha](https://github.com/Shir0ha) being ~~lazy af~~ **DEAD**), please use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 ### fatality
-- use the [official version](https://fatality.win/threads/panorama-library.11951/) on forum
+- use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 ### legendware
 - use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 - released on [forum](https://legendware.pw/threads/panorama-library.8821/)